U.S. flag

 • The deeper subcutaneous tissue (hypodermis) is made of fat and connective tissue.

-The epidermis is further divided into five layers on thick skin like the palms and soles (stratum basale, stratum spinosum, stratum granulosum, stratum lucidum, and stratum corneum, while in other places, the epidermis only has four layers, lacking the stratum lucidum).
+The epidermis is further divided into 5 layers in thick skin, such as the palms and soles (stratum basale, stratum spinosum, stratum granulosum, stratum lucidum, and stratum corneum), while in other areas the epidermis has only 4 layers, lacking the stratum lucidum.

-The dermis is divided into two layers, the papillary dermis (the upper layer) and the reticular dermis (the lower layer).
+The dermis is divided into 2 layers, the papillary dermis (the upper layer) and the reticular dermis (the lower layer).

 The functions of the skin include: